dbt-labs/docs.getdbt.com/website/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt.md

 :::info
 [Dimension tables](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/dimensions-for-context/) are used to represent contextual or descriptive information for a business process event.
 Examples of dimensions include:

-- Customer details
+- Customer details: Who is the customer for a particular order number?
-- Website click location details
+- Website click location details: Which button is the user clicking on?
-- Product details
+- Product details: What are the details of the product that was added to the cart?
 :::

 Based on the business questions that our business user would like answered, we can identify several tables that would contain useful contextual information for our business process: